wemake-services/wemake-python-styleguide/docs/pages/usage/integrations/legacy.rst

 To make sure "boyscout rule" works we offically support ``--diff`` mode.
 The main idea of it is simple: we only lint things that we touch.

+We also support :ref:`flakehell-legacy` (external tool) to create a ``baseline`` of your currect violations and start to lint only new one from this point.

+Choose what suits you best.

 Existing legacy
 ~~~~~~~~~~~~~~~